ancient-military-history

 The Persian Wars: Greek Harbor Defense

-During the Greco-Persian Wars, the Greek city-states employed chains and nets to protect their harbors from the massive Persian fleet.
-At the Battle of Salamis, Themistocles lured the Persian fleet into the narrow straits, where their numerical superiority became a liability.
+During the Greco-Persian Wars (499–449 BC), the Greek city-states employed chains and nets to protect their harbors from the massive Persian fleet.
+At the Battle of Salamis (480 BC), Themistocles lured the Persian fleet into the narrow straits, where their numerical superiority became a liability.
 While the primary tactic was ramming, the Greeks also used submerged chains and nets to foul Persian oars and trap their ships against the rocky shoreline.
 The narrow confines of the strait essentially functioned as a natural net, but deliberate entanglement devices aided in the destruction of the Persian vanguard.
+The psychological effect of seeing their ships suddenly stop dead in the water, unable to respond, contributed to the panic that swept through the Persian fleet.

 Limitations, Counter-Tactics, and the Human Element